vanceleon/JS-Algo-Data-Structures/DataStructures/BinaryHeaps/lecture.md

     - Keep looping as long as the values element at the parent Index is less than the values element at the child index
         - swap the value of the values element at the parent index with the value of the element property at the child index
         - set the index to be the parent index, and start over!

+Removing from a Heap
+- Remove the root
+- Replace with the most recently added
+- adjust (sink down)